 Bradycardia occurs when your heart beats so slowly that it cannot pump enough blood for your body's needs.
-If it is not treated, it may cause excessive tiredness, dizziness, lightheadedness or fainting, because not enough blood is reaching the brain.
-This may be corrected with an electronic pacemaker to help your heart beat normally.
-Bradycardia occurs for several different reasons:
+Untreated bradycardia can cause excessive tiredness, dizziness, light-headedness or fainting.
+An electronic pacemaker can help the heart to beat normally.

 - Sick sinus syndrome

-Bradycardia results from a "malfunction" in the sinus node (the heart's natural pacemaker), which makes it fire too slowly.
-This condition may be caused by increasing age or disease.
+This is a malfunction in the heart's natural pacemaker (the sinus node), which makes it fire too slowly.
+This condition may be caused by growing older or by disease.
 Some medications can also cause or aggravate a slow heartbeat.
 The resulting arrhythmia may be temporary or permanent.
 It can be treated with medication or with an electronic pacemaker.

 - Heart block

-Heart block is the slowing down or interruption of the electrical signal to the lower chambers of the heart (ventricles) which cause the heart muscle to contract.
+This is the slowing down or interruption of the electrical signal to the lower chambers of the heart which cause the heart muscle to contract.
 The heart's electrical system normally sends signals from the upper chambers of the heart (atria) to the lower chambers (ventricles) in a pattern that causes a heartbeat, a coordinated contraction of the heart muscle.
-Read more about Heart Block.

 Tachycardia occurs when your heart beats too fast.
 There are two main types: Tachycardia above a ventricle and Tachycardia in a ventricle.